SiaFoundation/renterd/README.md

 | `S3.HostBucketEnabled`               | Enables bucket rewriting in the router               | -                                 | `--s3.hostBucketEnabled`           | `RENTERD_S3_HOST_BUCKET_ENABLED`               | `s3.hostBucketEnabled`              |
 | `S3.KeypairsV4 (DEPRECATED)`                      | V4 keypairs for S3                                   | -                                 | -                                  | -            | `s3.keypairsV4`                     |

+## Tweaking Performance

+Depending on hardware specs, you can change the [configuration](#configuration) to better utilise it and gain more performance out of `renterd`.
+This section highlights some of the more obvious tweaks one can apply.

+### Increase/Decrease memory

+By default `renterd` uses reasonable limits for RAM consumed by uploads and downloads.
+Especially when downloading or uploading single large files, more RAM can make a difference since it allows for processing the download/upload in parallel.
+To change the max RAM `renterd` is going to use update the `Worker.DownloadMaxMemory` and `Worker.UploadMaxMemory` settings.

+### Overdrive

+Both uploads and downloads have a setting we call "overdrive".
+Since `renterd` operates in a trustless environment, we can't rely on all of our hosts being reliable and of high quality.
+So when uploading `n` shards of some data to the network (or downloading from it), the process is bottlenecked by the slowest host.
+That is where the overdrive comes in.

+`Worker.UploadMaxOverdrive` and `Worker.DownloadMaxOverdrive` can be used to configure how many additional hosts to the number we need to upload/download we use to reduce the chance of getting hung up on a slow one.
+The default is `3` which means up to 3 hosts can get stuck with the upload/download remaining mostly unaffected. `Worker.UploadOverdriveTimeout` and `Worker.DownloadOverdriveTimeout` specify the time that needs to pass before we launch the overdrive uploads/downloads.

+2 conditions need to be met before the overdrive launches:
+1. When uploading/downloading to/from `n` hosts (without overdrive), `n - overdriveHosts` pieces need to finish.
+2. Once condition 1. is met, the configured overdrive timeout needs to pass

+What this means is that there is a tradeoff between using/paying for more bandwidth and the ability to compensate for slow/stuck hosts.
+If you handpick hosts you trust to be reliable, you can set the max overdrive to 0 for more max efficiency while you can also increase the overdrive to 30 hosts after 100ms for faster uploads at the cost of uploading more data than necessary and overpaying.
+Regardless, we recommend that you perform your own benchmarking to see what works best for your set of hosts, budget and use-case.

 ## Backups